fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 Cineaste App was also pinned to portrait orientation before.
 If you want to support landscape mode as well, activate the checkmarks for the new orientations too.
 You can find them directly below the checkmarks for the supported device categories.

-## 2) Run and See What's Broken
+## 2) Run and See What’s Broken

-If you're brave enough, pick an iPad as simulator, run your app, and see what's broken.
-In my case, there were some layout issues, but all in all, it didn't even look _that_ bad.
+If you’re brave enough, pick an iPad as simulator, run your app, and see what’s broken.
+In my case, there were some layout issues, but all in all, it didn’t even look _that_ bad.
 I was surprised!
 My goal was to create minimal iPad (and iPhone landscape) support that satisfied me for now.
 Bigger improvements can be made later.

 <figure>
     <img src="../../images/basic-ipad-support/first-issues.png" alt="Screenshots of the app without further optimization running on iPad and iPhone landscape.
 There are some issues with the safe area and some images which are way too big." />
     <figcaption>Screenshots of the app running on iPad and iPhone landscape without any further optimization.</figcaption>
 </figure>

-Let's fix the layout problems!
+Let’s fix the layout problems!
 But one thing at a time.

 ## 3) Layout Issues and Optimization